Topological classes of higher-dimensional black holes in massive gravity

 \subsection{Topological current}

 According to Ref. \cite{WLM}, the generalized free energy is defined by

 where $E$ and $S$ are the energy and entropy of a black hole system, respectively. $\tau$ is a variable and can be seen as the inverse temperature of the cavity enclosing the black hole.
 This free energy is off-shell except at $\tau = \frac{1}{T}$.
-To calculate the topological numbers, a vector is constructed as
+To calculate the topological number, a vector is constructed as follows